unifyai/orchestra/docs/reference/endpoints.rst

 **List Available Models**

-Retrieve a list of all available models in the Unify Model Hub.
+Retrieve a list of all available models in the Unify Hub.

 **Example Request (curl)**